LoukiaPavlana/EPF-DAM-GR/README.md

+# Electricity price forecasting for the Day-Ahead Market (DAM)

 This repository contains the code developed for my Diploma Thesis titled  **Electricity price forecasting for the Day-Ahead Market (DAM)** where we specifically focus on the **Greek Electricity Market (HEnEx)**.